Squaw Valley Is the Place to Go for Summer Family Fun in Tahoe

 - There's a Safeway in nearby Tahoe City where you can stock up on groceries.

-- Tram tickets are expensive, so plan on making a day of it in High Camp.
+- Tram tickets are expensive, so plan on making a day of it and maximizing your time in High Camp.

 - Save your seats early for outdoor movie night by putting down blankets or other placeholders.
 (Comfy Adirondack chairs are provided to sit on.)